Post-Traumatic Stress Disorder (PTSD)

 - Medication for insomnia

-The intensity and duration of PTSD symptoms varies.
+The intensity and duration of PTSD symptoms vary.
 Individuals who recognize any of the above-referenced symptoms in themselves should talk to a treatment provider right away.

 These posts are for informative purposes only and should not be used as a substitute for consultation with and diagnosis by a medical professional.
 If you are experiencing any of the symptoms described above and have yet to consult with a doctor, do not use this resource to self-diagnose.
 Please contact your doctor immediately and schedule an appointment to be evaluated for your symptoms.